 First Monday is one of the first openly accessible, peer–reviewed journals on the Internet, solely devoted to the Internet.
-Since its start in May 1996, First Monday has published 1,361 papers in 215 issues; these papers were written by 1,850 different authors.
-First Monday is indexed in Communication Abstracts, Computer & Communications Security Abstracts, DoIS, eGranary Digital Library, INSPEC, Information Science & Technology Abstracts, LISA, PAIS, and other services.
+Since its start in May 1996, First Monday has published 1,410 papers in 221 issues; these papers were written by 1,931 different authors.
+First Monday is indexed in Communication Abstracts, Computer & Communications Security Abstracts, DoIS, eGranary Digital Library, INSPEC, Information Science & Technology Abstracts, LISA, PAIS, Scopus, and other services.

 Service outage: Help! my article won't display